graphcore-research/track-and-visualize/development.md

 Also contains some methods for managing the toolbar.

 All the widgets are stored in a Dictionary.
-Also an important note is that the `key` of the widget in the `WH` dictionary is the keyword argument used to pass the widget value into the vis function, therefore it must be the same as the `kwarg` the vis function is expecting or it will result in an `AttributeError`.
+Also an important note is that the `key` of the widget in the `WH` dictionary is the keyword argument used to pass the widget value into the vizfunction, therefore it must be the same as the `kwarg` the vizfunction is expecting or it will result in an `AttributeError`.

 `STACK_NUM` (`int`)
 If your plot transitions from one plot type to another change the value `STACK_NUM`, so it handles the interaction in the appropriate way.